 Our winter demand strategy

-SA Health has a Winter Demand Management Plan in place to help ease the pressure on our metropolitan hospitals in peak winter periods.
+SA Health has a Winter Demand Management Plan (PDF 655KB) in place to help ease the pressure on our metropolitan hospitals in peak winter periods.

-The plan includes a number of strategies that will help to free up hospital beds and manage demand during the traditionally busy winter period.
+The 2018 plan includes a number of strategies that will help to free up hospital beds and manage increased demand during the traditionally busy winter period.

 These strategies include:

-SA Health delivers services to patients in a range of hospitals across the public health system.
+SA Health delivers a wide range of services to patients in metropolitan and country hospitals across the public health system.

 During your hospital stay, you may be transferred to one of our peri-urban hospitals including Gawler, Mount Barker and Victor Harbor to continue your care or complete your recovery.

-This will only take place following clinical assessment and discussion with you and your family.
+This will be coordinated by the Transfer Coordination Service and will only take place following clinical assessment and discussion with you and your family.